suw/Agilezen-API/README.md

     $story = $agilezen->with('everything')
       ->getStory('PROJECT_ID', 'STORY_ID');

-Each of those calls returns an array of `stdClass` PHP objects.
+Each of those calls returns an array of `stdClass` PHP objects that you can loop through and do whatever you want with.

 ## Author
 Vic Cherubini <vmc@leftnode.com>